Punizione/FuckTheGdufEAS/README.md

 # FuckTheGdufEAS
-way to fuck the Gduf educational administration system
+a chrome extension to fuck the Gduf educational administration system.

+may be other's educational administration system which using 'QiangZhi EAS' can be fuck off.